 The source is not required and if you wish you can leave off then end of the first line after "Background letter frequencies".
 On the next line is listed each letter in the alphabet followed by its frequency.
 The letters must be listed in the same order as in the alphabet line and the frequencies should sum to 1.

 An example of protein frequencies with a source listed:

-The motif name line indicates the start of a new motif and designates an identifier for it which much be unique to the file.
-It also allows for an alternate name which does not have to be unique.
+The motif name line indicates the start of a new motif and designates an identifier for it that must be unique to the file.
+It also allows for an alternate name that does not have to be unique.

 All the "key= value" pairs after the "letter-probability matrix:" text are optional.
 The "alength= alphabet length" and "w= motif length" can be derived from the matrix if they are not specified, provided there is an empty line following the letter probability matrix.
 The "nsites= source sites" will default to 20 if it is not provided and the "E= source E-value" will default to zero.
 The source sites is used to apply pseudocounts to the motif and the source E-value is used for filtering the motifs input to some MEME Suite programs (see MAST's -mev option).

 An example of a DNA motif's letter-probability matrix: